willdurand/willdurand.github.io/_posts/2022-07-11-containers-and-micro-virtual-machines.md

 directories (similar to what I did in [Yacr][]) and read some environment variables in order to (1) set the `hostname` and (2) execute the container process.
-About the latter, the kernel doesn't expect the special `init` process to be terminated, which happens when the container process has finished its execution.
+About the latter, the kernel doesn't expect the special `init` process to be terminated, which necessarily happens when the container process has finished its execution.
 I [patched the kernel to reboot instead][patch-001] 🙈

 The `init` program reads environment variables because the Linux kernel passes unknown [kernel parameters][] to it[^3].
 This is super convenient because QEMU